wstaylor27/Work-Day-Scheduler/README.md

 ## Functions and Setting Variables

-Similar to the last homework, I struggled with finding the correct variables.
+Similar to the to another repo, I struggled with finding the correct variables.
 I researched other codes similar to my project and reference them within my js.
 I had to reverse engineer and use console.log to understand exactly how my code was responding in the DevTools.

 ## Misc